mdlincoln/mdlincoln.github.io/_posts/2014-04-02-marvelous-mechanical-bodies.md

 [^18]: Tesauro, *Il Cannocchiale Aristotelico*, 59; Hanafi, *The Monster
     in the Machine*, 76, 191–192.

-[^19]: Marin, “Notes on a Semiotic Approach to Parade, Cortege, and
+[^19]: Marin, "Notes on a Semiotic Approach to Parade, Cortege, and
-    Procession,” 223.
+    Procession," 223.

-[^20]: Findlen, “Cabinets, Collecting and Natural Philosophy,” 209–19;
+[^20]: Findlen, "Cabinets, Collecting and Natural Philosophy," 209–19;
     Daston and Park, *Wonders and the Order of Nature*, 280.

-[^21]: Nichols, “The "Pen Works" of Hendrick Goltzius.”
+[^21]: Nichols, "The "Pen Works" of Hendrick Goltzius."

 [^22]: Hendrix and Vignau-Wilberg, *"Mira Calligraphiae Monumenta"*.